 The promises have been made, the agreement signed, and the money handed over.
 But does the borrower really have the ability and resources to make the payments?
 Assessing the borrower’s ability to make monthly payments is absolutely critical.
 You may not be a bank, but you still need to follow some standard practices of banks.

 Sure, you need collateral to provide some security, but equal weight should be given to the borrower’s credit record.
 You’ll also need to check ability to make payments – that is, borrower’s net income versus regular monthly outgoing of money.

 4. Insufficient Liquidity

-Of the 4 risks of private money loans in Washington DC and North Carolina), this one is probably the most overlooked.
+Of the 4 risks of private money loans in Charlotte), this one is probably the most overlooked.
 And often it’s because the lender is a little too dazzled by the promise of a return on the investment.
 You may have the money to lend now, but what if you have a crisis or situation that requires a good amount of cash?
 That’s where your liquidity figures in.

 If there exists the slightest possibility that you’ll need the money you are lending before the loan’s maturity date, then just don’t make the loan.
 Things can and do go wrong.
 If such a situation arises and if you don’t have extra cash, maybe you have material assets you could liquidate.
 Either way, just be certain that you have sufficient liquidity before making a private money loan.

-Done right, private lending can be pretty lucrative – if, that is, you keep in mind these 4 risks of private money loans and how to limit them in Washington DC and North Carolina.
+Done right, private lending can be pretty lucrative – if, that is, you keep in mind these 4 risks of private money loans and how to limit them in Charlotte.